ernest-bruce/human-internet/humanity/humanity.md

 it has become fashionable for companies like Facebook to [call for regulation][Facebook_calls_for_regulation]
 · that is because, thru lobbying and other practices, they aim to get *friendly* regulation, like the [California Consumer Privacy Act,][California_Consumer_Privacy_Act] which was made substantially weaker from its original vision by companies like Facebook, Microsoft, and Google
-· while regulation, and even breaking up big corporations like Facebook and Amazon, would be beneficial to humanity, a better approach to addressing the societal problems these companies cause is to fundamentally change the relationship between companies and customer data (both personal_data and business_data) into one in which they are *data_managers* who are given access to data by *data_owners*
+· while regulation, and even breaking up big corporations like Facebook and Amazon, would be beneficial to humanity, a better approach to addressing the societal problems these companies cause is to fundamentally change the relationship between companies and customer data (both personal_data and business_data) into one in which they are *data_managers* who are given access to data by [**data_owners**][data_owner]
-· in other words, data_owners *contract-out* the management of their data
+· in other words, data_owners *contract-out* the management of their data to [**data_managers**][data_manager]
-· the owner can then end the relationship at any time and for any reason, without losing any of eir data, and without having to then *transfer* eir data to the new service provider
+· the owner can then end the relationship at any time, and for any reason, without losing any of eir data, and without having to then *transfer* eir data to the new service provider
 · all the owner does is grant the new provider access to eir data

 ---
 what people need to combat the data misuse and abuse designs of the behemoths is *centralized and federated* **personal data management**
-· from the point of view of the data_owner, data management is *federated* among data_specialists, who, with the owner’s authorization, access and process **owned_data**
+· from the point of view of the data_owner, data management is *federated* among *data_specialists*, who, with the owner’s authorization, access and process eir data
-· from the point of view of a **data_specialist** (a data_manager, data_processor, or data·architect), data management is *centralized* on one entity: the data_owner
+· from the point of view of a [**data_specialist**][data_specialist] (a data_manager, data_processor, or data_architect), data management is *centralized* on one entity: the data_owner
 · by procuring the services of data_specialists, the data_owner grants access to eir data to entities that specialize in the processing or maintenance of particular types of data such as social_data, communication_data, inventory_data, and logistics_data
-· this way, the specialists provide services to the owner (such as social_services, communication_services, inventory_services, and logistics_services), synchronizing their efforts by using a single data repository under the owner’s control
+· this way, the specialists provide services to the owner (such as social services, communication services, inventory services, and logistics services), synchronizing their efforts by using a single data repository under the owner’s control
-· to facilitate the data_owner’s and data_manager’s adherence to the laws of the different jurisdictions on which they operate, the owner can distribute eir data among several datapods, with each **datapod·host** (a service provider who houses and provides access to datapods) adhering to local rules for data_acquisition, data_processing, data_storage, and data_disposition
+· to facilitate data_owners and data_managers adherence to the laws of the different jurisdictions on which they operate, the owner can distribute eir data among several datapods, with each [**datapod_host**][datapod_host] adhering to local rules for data_acquisition, data_processing, data_storage, and data_disposition

-the **Peoples Own Data** (POD) architecture implements data_ownership rights, rules, and policies that give people and other entities absolute control over data that they own, and data that identifies them
+the **Peoples Own Data** (POD) architecture implements data ownership rights, rules, and policies that give people and other entities absolute control over data that they own ([**owned_data**][owned_data]), and data that identifies them
-· regardless of how that data is captured, acquired, or produced, the data_subjects have rights over it, which allow them to specify how that data is to be accessed, shared, and disposed of
+· regardless of how that data is captured, acquired, or produced, the [**data_subjects**][data_subject] have rights over it, which allow them to specify how that data is to be accessed, shared, and disposed of
-· data_specialists are *not* allowed to share owned_data with other entities, including parent companies, sibling entities, and business partners
+· data_specialists are *not* allowed to share personal_data with other entities, including parent companies, sibling entities, and business partners
 · entities who want or need to use any owned_data, must obtain authorization directly from the data_owner

 data_specialists operate on top of this flexible infrastructure
-· they include entities of any kind who need to access or operate on personal_data as part of the services they provide to people or other entities
+· they include entities of any kind who need to access or operate on personal_data as part of the services they provide to people and other entities
-· among these entities is **Peoples**, a humanistic and humane entity dedicated to individual and public good through open source, open standards, privacy, security, transparency, honor, responsibility, and accountability
+· among these entities is **Peoples Benefit Corporation**, a humanistic and humane entity dedicated to individual and public good through open source, open standards, privacy, security, transparency, honor, responsibility, and accountability
-· there is not a single entity operating in the internet today that can claim to rightly posses and exhibit all those attributes
+· there is not a single entity operating in the internet today who can claim to posses all those attributes
 · one of Peoples main goals is to promote the development and adoption of the *next·generation internet*

 there are other initiatives and entities, similar to Peoples, that aim to give people more power over their personal_data
 · one of them is **[MesInfos][MesInfos]** (MyData)
 · other companies, platforms, and organizations with the capability of giving the behemoths real competition are **[System76,][System76]** **[UBPorts,][UBPorts]** and **[RISC-V Foundation][risc·v·foundation]**
-· however, they operate separately, without single overarching vision informing their activities
+· however, they operate separately, without a single overarching vision informing their activities
 · the behemoths have the luxury of exercising their power under a single vision
-· to inspire and point toward a single goal the experienced engineers, scientists, technologists, anthropologists, psychologists, doctors, and advocates needed to give humanity a real alternative to the behemoths, these up·and·coming platforms must operate under a strong common vision, and shared principles and values, that ensure that the next evolution of humanity’s digital_life is geared for, accountable to, and in the best interest of *people*
+· to inspire and point toward a single goal the experienced engineers, scientists, technologists, anthropologists, psychologists, doctors, and advocates needed to give humanity a real alternative to the behemoths, these up·and·coming platforms must operate under a strong common vision, and shared principles and values, that ensure that the next evolution of humanity’s digital life is geared for, accountable to, and in the best interest of *people*

 no one company shall have exclusive control over the infrastructure used to manipulate personal_data
 · the data_models and algorithms used to store and process personal_data must be open and usable by any data_specialist
 · in fact, this is how the next·generation internet ensures the security and safety of personal information
-· data·loss and data·corruption problems are drastically reduced or eliminated by exposing the formats of the data and the methods that manipulate it to the public
+· data loss and data corruption are drastically reduced or eliminated by making the formats of the data and the methods that manipulate it open to the public
-· anybody is able to view the specifications and analyze the source_code that implements them to ensure that they work correctly (do not damage data), operate securely (protect data from unauthorized access), and ensure the safety of the data they manipulate
+· anybody should be able to view the specifications and analyze the source_code that implements them to ensure that they work correctly (do not damage data), operate securely (protect data from unauthorized access), and ensure the safety of the data they manipulate

-organizations like Peoples will use the open·source software that defines the next·generation internet to manipulate all personal information
+organizations like Peoples Benefit Corporation will use the open·source software that defines the next·generation internet to manipulate all personal information
 · this means that any company can manage your personal_data
-· you can change social_services (like Facebook, Mastodon, and others) as easily as you change clothes: while the clothes are different, it is the same *you* underneath
+· you can change social services (like Facebook, Mastodon, and others) as easily as you change clothes: while the clothes are different, it is the same *you* underneath
 · you will not need to *transfer* any data from one service to another
 · all you have to do is deauthorize one service and authorize the other to access your one set of personal_data
-· or you can authorize several service providers to access your social_data to create a customized social digital_experience
+· or you can authorize several service providers to access your social_data to create a customized social experience

 &nbsp;
 &nbsp;